Ethnography of the University Initiative

 Website and/or Calendar Links

 At the heart of EUI are our courses: taught by faculty who have designed or redesigned classes with research on the university as the focus.
-To date, well over 100 EUI-affiliated courses have been taught on six different campuses (University of Illinois at Urbana-Champaign, University of Illinois at Chicago, Illinois State University, Parkland College, Ithaca College and Syracuse University).
+To date, over 140 EUI-affiliated courses have been taught on six different campuses (University of Illinois at Urbana-Champaign, University of Illinois at Chicago, Illinois State University, Parkland College, Ithaca College and Syracuse University).
 These courses are spread across diverse departments, ranging from Rhetoric and Kinesiology to Anthropology, Sociology, History, and Urban Planning.

 - University of Illinois @ Urbana-Champaign